jatinagrawal36/Hactober-Fest-2020/README.md

 ---

+## 4. Add files to the folder

-## 4. Add files to the folder and push it into your repo
+Add files to the folder and do `git status` it shows the file which you added.

+---

 ## 5. Commit all your changes